Tomasz-Szczepanek/currency-converter/README.md

 ## Simple instruction

 1. Enter the amount in the "Kwota w PLN" field
+2. Select one of the available currencies in the "Przelicz na" field
-2. Click on the "Przelicz" button
+3. Click on the "Przelicz" button
-3. Now you can see the result in the field "Wynik"
+4. Now you can see the result in the field "Wynik"